Swastik Logo

 Swastik Logo History

-The founder of the production company understood that to become successful in the field of cinema; you need to attract attention to yourself constantly.
-It is clear that this can be done only by their work.
-But this is later, and in the early years, a chip is needed that will cause the effect of “wow!” in potential viewers.
+The founder of the production company understood that to become successful in cinema, you need to attract attention to yourself constantly.
+This can only be done through their work.
+But this is later, and in the early years, a chip is needed to cause the effect of “wow!” in potential viewers.
 And he found such a mechanism – a name underlined by a shocking logo because it is associated with Nazi Germany.

 The whole paradox of identity is that you expect one thing from such symbols (swastika), but you get something else – entertainment.
 After all, Siddharth Kumar Tewary turned the world upside down, turned everything upside down.
 His company is a separate universe where the law of template and cliché does not apply since many still associate the swastika with Nazism.
-The center shows an eventful life, full of unexpected twists and turns, as in the series that it produces.
+The center shows an eventful life, as in the series it produces, full of unexpected twists and turns.

-In the short time of existence of the Indian film studio, it has two logos.
-But these are not different signs, but the same, corrected in accordance with the requirements of the genre.
-It is bright, cheerful, extraordinary, going beyond the serious and boring.
+In its short existence, the Indian film studio has had two logos.
+These are not different signs but are the same, corrected by the genre’s requirements.
+They are bright, cheerful, extraordinary, going beyond the serious and boring.
 Indeed, according to ancient Indian beliefs, such a symbol denotes the sun and its annual turnover.

 2007 – 2018